 More technically, the colored shapes, parts and characteristic features are the basis for labeling “dog” and a dog is what the label “dog” refers to in relation to this basis.
 Although a basis for labeling (gdags-gzhi) and what a label refers to (btags-chos) do not exist independently of a mental label (btags), the baby doesn’t know the mental label “dog.”
 It sees what the label “dog” refers to and the basis for that label, but does not know the mental label.
 So, the baby doesn’t have to know that it is called a “dog” or what it is called, in order to see a dog.
 In other words, the baby doesn’t need to mentally label “dog” or say the word “dog” in its mind or even know what the word “ dog” means in order to see a dog.

 As babies, we had to learn the category “dog” and the name “dog” and its meaning.
 This was a conceptual process.
 Now, when we see a dog accurately and decisively, we cognize it conceptually in the next moment, both accurately and decisively, through the meaning category “dog” – although even then, not necessarily thinking the sound of the word “dog” in our heads.
-In this conceptual cognition, we distinguish an outstanding feature (bkra-ba) of the appearing object, namely an outstanding feature of the meaning category “ dog,” and ascribe to this category the convention that it is the meaning of the word “dog.”
+In this conceptual cognition, we distinguish a composite feature (bkra-ba) of the appearing object, namely the composite feature of the meaning category “ dog,” and ascribe to this category the convention that it is the meaning of the word “dog.”
 This is known as the distinguishing that takes a characteristic feature concerning a convention (tha-snyad-la mtshan-mar ‘dzin-pa’i ‘du-shes).

 Conceptually cognizing a dog, then, is like, in our minds, accurately and decisively putting what we see in the box “dogs,” as if it truly existed in a box – the category “dog” – independently of its being just what the label “dog” refers to.
 This compartmentalization occurs through an additional filter that appears in the cognition besides the meaning category "dog," namely the conceptual isolate (ldog-pa) "nothing other than a dog."
 The conceptual isolate is a mental exclusion of all that is other (blo'i gzhan-sel) than dog and is a negatingly known phenomenon (dgag-pa).